HOMELANDporj/HomelamdApi/README.md

-this is the forst commit
+this is the backend for homeland logestic project for debre birhan university

-commit 2 add getCurrentUser endpoint and token